Private Swimming Lessons vs Group Swimming Lessons10/12/2019 | Written by Nikos Vasilellis in Swimming Lesson Tips

 For more information, we welcome you to read our article "Why to Choose a Mobile Swim School Instead of a Public Pool".

 One major advantage of group swimming lessons is that they favour a broader social interaction comparing with private swimming lessons.
 Students have the opportunity to come in contact with other like-minded people, improve their social skills and overcome any anxiety they could probably feel.
 The feelings of joy and expectation for the next training could intensify in the case of the formation of strong bonds among the trainees.

 Learning Through Competition

-Additionally, any probable encouragement by other students could be important for the improvement of the swimming skills.
-Another factor that could be added on this chapter, is the competition that is naturally fostered in cases of practicing in groups, especially when talking about kids.
+Additionally, any probable encouragement by other students could be important for the improvement of their swimming skills.
+Another factor that could be added to this chapter, is the competition that is naturally fostered in cases of practising in groups, especially when talking about kids.